Code-Institute-Submissions/WelshDan-fanzone/README.md

 Starting the app required two terminals open (I chose a split terminal)

-1. Starting Django from the backend
+1. Starting Django from the backend - must always be run first
-2. Starting React js from the frontend.
+2. Starting React js from the frontend - must be run once the backend is running

 To start the app, I started with these codes in terminal 1: